WTCN-computational-anatomy-group/batch-preprocessing-toolbox/README.md

 * Add functionality to DICOM convert (with new DICOM convert code)
 * Include labels in pre-processing (when applicable)
-* Add functionality to normalise MRI intensities
+* Improve functionality for normalising MRI intensities
 * Compare IXI co-reg vs non-co-reg
+* Estimate MRI tau using Rice mixture and then FWHM.
+Will hopefully improve MRI SR..